Audio/visual equipment and multimedia services

 Ensuring that event guests, staff and volunteers are safe throughout an event is an essential responsibility of the organizing team.

 The Safety Office serves as a Health, Safety and Environment (HSE) resource to assist members of the university community in meeting their obligations to provide a safe, healthy work and event environment.

 For health and safety procedures and protocols that apply to on-campus events, please visit the Safety Office Procedures.

-There are also other resources that campus event planners can use as emergency resources, these include the following:
+There are also other resources that campus event planners can use as emergency resources; these include the following:

 - For information regarding the University's policies for how to respond in the event of an emergency on-campus, please reference the University's Emergency Response Plan.

 - Campus fire evacuation procedures can be found on the Safety Office's emergency procedures.
-To obtain a campus map outlining fire routes, please visit Fire Safety website.
+To obtain a campus map outlining fire routes, please visit the Fire Safety website.

 The University of Waterloo's brand and reputation are valuable strategic resources, with the potential to impact every element of an event.
 Responsibility for articulating and delivering the institution’s central messages in a clear, consistent, engaging and strategic manner is shared across five functional units under University Relations.

 When preparing to integrate messaging and content into an event that touches on the university’s brand and impacts its reputation, consult the appropriate unit: